meltoroun/online-notes-project/README.md

 # Online-Notes-Project
-Django web site for notes using bootstrap4 design. my study project for deploy.
+Django web site for notes using bootstrap4 design.
+My study project for deploy.